aymaneelfahsi1/Circuits_Simulator/README.md

 #Circuit Simulator

 ## **Overview**
-ThisCircuit Simulator is a graphical application built using Python's `tkinter` library.
+This Circuit Simulator is a graphical application built using Python's `tkinter` library.
 It provides a user-friendly interface for designing and simulating electrical circuits.
 Users can place components, connect them with wires, and simulate the circuit to calculate node voltages and current through components.

 ---